-%R of MSs, LCS, or surrogates % of samples delivered to the laboratory which are analyzed, reported, and useable for each project
+% of samples delivered to the laboratory which are analyzed, reported, and useable for each project

 QAO or designee performs laboratory system audits at the beginning of a laboratory contract and at least once a year during the contract.
 Report results to the WAPB QAO.
 The system audit includes any or all operational QC elements of the laboratory's QA system.
-Address all applicable elements and the laboratory contract requirements including, but not limited to, activities in Table 34.
+Address all applicable elements and the laboratory contract requirements including, but not limited to, activities in Table 31.